 Date: June 1, 2022

-Various lawyers, including TELG principal Adam Carter, speak with CNN about the Supreme Court’s internal investigation into the recently leaked opinion on abortion rights.
+TELG principal Adam Carter spoke with CNN about the Supreme Court’s internal investigation into the recently leaked opinion on abortion rights.
 Requests to cooperate are potentially putting clerks into a no-win situation – where anything they do is suspicious.

 “If you don’t cooperate, you are going to look suspicious.
 Sadly, when you lawyer up, you’re going to look suspicious for that as well.”